Arras: Recent cooperative agreement

-In September 1993, Ipswich (United Kingdom) and Arras became twin towns, and a square in the new Ipswich Buttermarket development was named Arras Square to mark the relationship.
+In September 1993, Ipswich, England and Arras became twin towns, and a square in the new Ipswich Buttermarket development was named Arras Square to mark the relationship.

 Geography

 Location and area

 Arras is located in northern France in the Hauts-de-France region.
-Hauts-de-France is divided into five departments: Nord, Pas-de-Calais, Somme, Oise, Aisne.
+Hauts-de-France is divided into five departments: Nord, Pas-de-Calais, Somme, Oise, and Aisne.
 Arras is in the south-east part of the Pas-de-Calais department and forms the Arras district (arrondissement d'Arras) in the Artois, a former province of northern France.

 By car, it is 182 km north of Paris, 110 km east of the English Channel, 152 km south of Brussels, and 335 km south of Amsterdam.

 The city's total area is 11.63 km2.
 The lowest point in the city is at 52 m above sea level and the highest is at 99 m.